-Returning students select their room and roommate(s) for the upcoming year each spring through the housing lottery.
-Students will receive a lottery number for housing, and those with the lowest (best) lottery numbers choose first.
-Davidson's lottery is seniority based.
-Rising seniors are assured of the lowest numbers, followed by juniors then sophomores.
+Returning students select their room and roommate(s) each spring for the upcoming year through the housing lottery.
+Students will receive a lottery number for housing and those with the lowest (best) lottery numbers choose first.
+The lottery is seniority based.
+Rising seniors are assured the lowest numbers, followed by juniors then sophomores.

-The timeline includes important dates for application deadlines, room selection, and locations.
-Prompt arrival is essential.
-View the timeline (PDF).
+The timeline (PDF) includes important dates for application deadlines, room selection, and locations.

-Students with medical or physical needs may request special housing accommodations during the lottery process by completing an application (DOC).
+Students with medical or physical needs may request special housing accommodations during the lottery process by downloading and completing a Special Housing application (DOC).
 This application must be submitted prior to the deadline stated in the Lottery Timeline.
-Please contact the Residence Life Office regarding any questions about special housing accommodations.
+Please email the Residence Life Office at email@example.com regarding any questions about special housing accommodations.

 Here are some helpful reminders to ensure a successful lottery process: